TracyChacon/TracyChacon/README.md

 [Salon Appointment Scheduler](https://github.com/TracyChacon/Projects-freeCodeCamp.org/tree/master/05%20Relational%20Database/project_03_salon_appointment_scheduler) - Shell script is a simple appointment scheduler for a salon.
 The shell script uses the psql command to interact with the database.

-# Algorithms and Data Structures - Projects
+# Algorithms and Data Structures
 ## Python
 [Markov Chains](https://github.com/TracyChacon/Algorithms-and-Data-Structures/tree/main/Markov%20Chains) -
 Efficient Python function to calculate the probability of reaching all states in a Markov chain, with potential for use in gaming, finance, and other applications.